 Cooked for, then sat down to dinner with Paul Newman.
 Cooked for Ray Charles, George Winston, Sidney Poitier, Liza Minelli and other assorted celebrities.

 Wild Med Kitchen: over 1,200 meals prepared and served in 48 hours in an outdoor setting!!

 Pictured here is Kat Bowman (spouse of the insane guy who came up with this crazy Conference idea).
-She is in charge of feeding everyone for this weekend.
-By Sunday, everyone realizes she was the hardest working person who makes this event so amazing!!
+She was in charge of feeding everyone for this weekend.
+By Sunday, everyone realized she was the hardest working person who made this event so amazing!!